yji0728/UI-TARS/README.md

 We appreciate your understanding and patience as we work to ensure the best possible experience.

 ## Updates
 - ✨ We updated the OSWorld inference scripts from the original official [OSWorld repository](https://github.com/xlang-ai/OSWorld/blob/main/run_uitars.py).
 Now, you can use the OSWorld official inference scripts for deployment and we've provided [trajectory examples](https://drive.google.com/file/d/1N9dYzAB9xSiHwE9VSdEi9xSpB9eXfVZT/view?usp=sharing) for OSWorld to help you get started.
+We also provide the training example data format in the readme.
 - 🚀 01.25: We updated the **[Cloud Deployment](#cloud-deployment)** section in the 中文版: [GUI模型部署教程](https://bytedance.sg.larkoffice.com/docx/TCcudYwyIox5vyxiSDLlgIsTgWf#U94rdCxzBoJMLex38NPlHL21gNb) with new information related to the ModelScope platform.
 You can now use the ModelScope platform for deployment.